 In this article, I will explain to you how guitar amps work.
 When you play an electric guitar, you need a guitar amplifier.
 The amp is the device that amplifies the audio signal that your electric guitar delivers through the microphones, selectors, keys, and audio output.
 This audio signal is generated in the coils of the pickups when the strings vibrate.
-The vibration generates a weak electrical current due to the phenomenon of electrical induction, and that’s where it all begins.
+The vibration generates a weak electric current due to the phenomenon of electrical induction, and that’s where it all begins.
 At this point, the guitar amp comes into play, and we depend on it to extract the best possible sound from our guitar.

 How guitar amps were born